magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Dial timeout
 """"""""""""

-We not write the description to this field.
+Timeout in seconds to wait for the call to be picked-up.

 .. _sip-voicemail:

-Enable
+Enable voicemail
-""""""
+""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.